-Set in a world where superheroes are commonly known and accepted, young Will Stronghold, the son of the Commander and Jetstream, tries to find a balance between being a normal teenager and an extraordinary being.
+Set in an era where superheroes are commonly known and accepted, young William Stronghold, the son of the Commander and Jetstream, tries to find a balance between being a normal teenager and an extraordinary being.

 Exploring the further adventures of Carmen and Juni Cortez, who have now joined the family spy business as Level 2 OSS agents.
 Their new mission is to save the world from a mad scientist living on a volcanic island populated by an imaginative menagerie of creatures.
 On this bizarre island, none of the Cortez's gadgets work and they must rely on their wits--and each other--to survive and save the day.Written by

 Anthony Pereyra <email@example.com>

 In the party scene, when all the metal objects are flying up to the magnet, you see china plates going up too.
 However, in an agency like the O.S.S., it's just possible that the plates are actually metal objects (such as weapons) disguised as China plates.
 See more »

 [Felix has betrayed the Cortezes, the family he was assigned to protect, by taking the Transmooker from them]